Lymphoma cancer most common in older male cats

 The study, published in the Journal of Small Animal Practice, also revealed that:

-- Male cats were 1.7 times more likely to have lymphoma than female cats.
+Male cats were 1.7 times more likely to have lymphoma than female cats.
 Read more about this in our blog on whether you should get a male or female cat.

 Breed and potential exposure to certain environmental factors were not found to be associated with lymphoma.

 Discussing why insured cats were at increased odds of a lymphoma diagnosis compared with non insured cats in the study, the researchers said that insurance may be an indication of the “human animal bond” where owners are more likely to undergo further diagnostic testing to confirm lymphoma and therefore meet the inclusion criteria for the study.

 “Being aware of the range of risk factors reported can help vets advise owners more clearly on the risk of this cancer when their animals present to the veterinary practice,” said Professor Dave Brodbelt, Professor of Evidence based Veterinary Medicine at the RVC and co-author of the paper.

 If your cat ever develops a serious illness, feline insurance from Purely Pets will help ensure they get the care they need.
 We offer Lifetime Cover up to £15,000, with excess starting from £60.
 Get a quote today!

 Pet Insurance Quote

 - 98% claims paid *

 - 24/7 vet video consultations